alfiramdhan/Business-Performance-Report/README.md

 Reasearch Question
 Through the information has given, I desire to understand :

-Sales performace from 2015 to 2018 by seeing annual revenue, average revenue, best selling product, best selling category and top customer by sales;
+1. Sales performace from 2015 to 2018 by seeing sales growth, burn-rate per year, best GMV on every customer’s first transaction, and best city with the largest first order;

-Customer growth from 2015 to 2018 by seeing annual active user, new customer, customer with repeat order, average order by customers, consumer segment and topcity by sales;
+2. Customer growth from 2015 to 2018 by seeing annual active user vs new customer, customer with repeat order (retention), best GMV per year and the ages who make order per year;

-Product overview from 2015 to 2018 by seeing total order by product, total order by category, top product order by city and top category order by city.
+3. Product overview from 2015 to 2018 by seeing best category by order, best category by sales, category with highest discount value, and best product for first order.

 Data Preparation
 After understanding my data sources and data storage formats, I will perform analysis using PostgreSQL and create visualizations using Google Data Studio.